HETFADIA/PercolationProjectDSU/README.md

 ## Time Complexity Analysis

 <p>
-Using DSU: Using disjoint Set Union two cells get connected to each other in log (n*n) time.
+Using DSU: Using disjoint Set Union two cells get connected to each other in log (n*n) time = 2 log(n).
 <p>
 So in the Worst case we select all n * n cells.
 </p>